 But it was politics that made Thomas, tick, especially the left-wing variety.
 This made him a ‘thorn-in-the-flesh’ of not only opposition parties like the conservatives but his own Labour party as well.
 He was uncompromising as well as outspoken and had strong principles and was never afraid to express his opinions.

-His wife Jane, also stood in the 1970 KUDC election but came 5th out of six in Castle ward.
+His wife Jane, also stood in the 1970 KUDC election, but was un-successful in Castle ward.
 She last stood in 1976, both at the district and town council elections.

 But it was in 1977, that he attracted most publicity.
 Whilst recovering from a heart attack after being on the danger-list in the Coronary Unit of Warwick Hospital, he announced he had left his wife for another woman.
 But, after recovering and moving to London, he suffered a relapse and was admitted to hospital.